Things to do at Mont Saint-Michel, France: 2-DAY ITINERARY

 Day 2 - Morning Mont Saint-Michel Tour Map

-Afternoon: Fontaine Saint-Aubert Shrine & chapelle du Saint-Aubert
+Afternoon: Fontaine Saint-Aubert Shrine & Chapelle du Saint-Aubert

 On the final afternoon of your two-day Mont Saint-Michel itinerary make your way to the north of the island to the shrine and chapel of Saint-Aubert, a small stone building on the rocks above the bay which dates back to the 8th century.
 The views here out across the bay of Mont Saint-Michel are impressive, but be careful on the rocks as it’s a long drop!